Xavierize/InBrow-RPS/README.md

 # InBrow-RPS
-This is a in browser rock paper scissor game that I expect to improve upon.
+This is an browser rock paper scissor game that I expect to improve upon.